Protest Montgomery Property Tax - Reduction from Lawsuits $6 MM / Year

 Appraised Value (ARB) of Resolved Judicial Appeals

-Judicial appeals are reserved for the most expensive properties in Texas, and those that made it to the end in Montgomery County were cut from the same cloth. $4.79 billion in property was contested in 2023, over 464 cases.
-That means that every case was worth on average $10.32 million.
-Judicial appeal total value doubled between 2021 and 2023, continuing a constant trend of growth.
+Judicial appeals are reserved for the most expensive properties in Texas, and those that made it to the end in Montgomery County were cut from the same cloth. $6.11 billion in property was contested in 2024, over 315 cases.
+That means that every case was worth on average $19.40 million.
+Judicial appeal total value almost tripled between 2021 and 2024, continuing a constant trend of growth.

 Value Reduction from Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.